revsystems/jQuery-Proto/README.md

 that should be private, like $("select").sb("myUtility").

 Nevertheless, users may find the inheritance pattern useful, so support is included.

+In either case, if better performance is needed, then you should try to reduce the use of closures and assign member functions to the prototype.

 ## Troubleshooting